-The judicial system is independent and includes a high court under the Eastern Caribbean Supreme Court (ECSC).
+The judicial system is independent and includes a high court under the Eastern Caribbean Supreme Court.
+Judges are appointed through an impartial Judicial and Legal Services Commission and cannot be dismissed arbitrarily.
 St. Lucia announced in 2014 that it would adopt the Caribbean Court of Justice (CCJ) as its final court of appeal, replacing the London-based Privy Council.
-However, its accession to the CCJ has not yet been finalized at the end of 2017.
+However, its accession to the CCJ had not yet been finalized at the end of 2018.

 F2.
 Does due process prevail in civil and criminal matters?
 3 / 4

 Detainees and defendants are guaranteed a range of legal rights, which are mostly respected in practice.
-However, lengthy pretrial detention remains a problem.
-Defendants charged with serious crimes may spend up to six years in pretrial detention.
+However, police corruption is a concern, and court backlogs contribute to lengthy pretrial detention.
+Defendants charged with serious crimes may spend several years awaiting trial behind bars.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 3 / 4

+The population is mostly free from pervasive threats to physical security, and the number of homicides declined in 2018, but violent crime rates remain relatively high on a per capita basis.
 Police brutality has been seen as a significant problem in St. Lucia in recent years, and there is a widespread perception that members of the Royal Saint Lucia Police Force (RSLPF) enjoy impunity for abusive behavior.
 In 2013, the United States cut aid to the RSLPF due to credible allegations of gross human rights violations related to 12 extrajudicial killings that took place in 2010 and 2011.
 The government responded by inviting an international investigation of the killings.
-Although the investigation was completed in 2014 and members of the RSLPF were seen as culpable, no legal action had been taken by the office of the Director of Public Prosecutions as of the end of 2017.
-As a consequence, through the end of 2017 St. Lucia remained excluded from military assistance from the United States under the Leahy Law, which prohibits all security-related assistance to the country as a result of what the United States views as serious abuse of human rights by security forces.
-In response to the 2014 investigation, the government did define a “use of force” policy for the RSLPF, and members were forced to undertake human rights training.
+Although the investigation was completed in 2014 and members of the RSLPF were seen as culpable, no legal action was taken by prosecutors.
+As a consequence, St. Lucia remained excluded from security assistance from the United States under the so-called Leahy law, which prohibits such assistance for countries where security forces have been found to engage in serious human rights abuses.
+In response to the 2014 investigation, the government did define a “use of force” policy for the RSLPF, and members received mandatory human rights training.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 3 / 4